syncrosim/rsyncrosim/docs/reference/datasheet.md

 If `summary=TRUE` or `summary=NULL` and `name=NULL` a data.frame
 describing the Datasheets is returned.
 If `optional=TRUE`, columns
-include: `scope`, `packages`, `name`, `displayName`, `isSingle`, `data`. data only displayed for a SyncroSim `Scenario`. `dataInherited` and `dataSource` columns added if a Scenario has dependencies.
+include: `scope`, `packages`, `name`, `displayName`, `isSingle`, `data`.
+Data only displayed for a SyncroSim `Scenario-class`. `dataInherited` and `dataSource` columns added if a Scenario has dependencies.
 If `optional=FALSE`, columns include: `scope`, `name`, `displayName`.
 All other arguments are ignored.